This Week’s LUCSA Box

 Storage Tip - The lettuce will come in a plastic bag, remove your greens from the bag and store them in a plastic container or bag with a paper towel covering them for up to a week in the fridge.

-Parsnips - Frillman Farms (Berrien Springs, MI)
+Rosemary - Wild Coyote (Berrien Springs, MI)

-Pears - Frillman Farms (Berrien Springs, MI)
+Garlic - Wild Coyote (Berrien Springs, MI)

-Storage Tip - Keep at consistent temperature on the counter for up to a week, or in the crisper for up to a month.
+Storage Tip - Keep cool and dry on the counter for up to a month.

 Substitutions